Jonathan Bossenger

 Prerequisites:

-Composer and Node.js are installed and working, the latest stable versions
+• Git, Composer and Node.js installed and working, the latest stable versions

-If you prefer not to register an API Key with one of these providers, you can also install Ollama and a local model of your choice.
+• If you prefer not to register an API Key with one of these providers, you can also install Ollama and a local model of your choice, but you will need to do this before the workshop.

-One of the following MCP-compatible agentic AI applications: Claude Desktop, VS Code with GitHub Copilot, or Cursor
+• One of the following MCP-compatible agentic AI applications:

 Fair warning: once you see an AI assistant execute an ability you wrote yourself, you’ll probably spend the rest of the weekend thinking of things to build.
 Don’t say I didn’t warn you.